vgnshiyer/SER421-Fall2023/Sites/kafka-tutorial/content/docs/_index.md

 ## Apache Kafka Tutorial

-In this learning module, participants will learn all about Apache Kafka—what it is, how it works, and how to use it.
-The introduction gives a brief history, founding principles and goals, key features, standards and protocols, and major releases and improvements of Apache Kafka.
-The tutorial teaches step-by-step how to set up and use Kafka, which is like a powerful tool for handling information in real-time.
-Our two cents gives our opinions about Kafka which includes strengths, weaknesses, ideal and not ideal use cases, and future outlook.
-There are references and extra resources at the end to help everyone learn more and get better at using Apache Kafka.
+This tutorial introduces participants to Apache Kafka, covering its history, principles, key features, and practical usage.
+Our insights highlight strengths, weaknesses, ideal use cases, and the technology's promising future, complemented by references for further learning.